sait-wbdv/winter-2021/_drafts/201-d05-editors-width-height.md

 #### Tasks
 1. Image processing
-    1. Choose a souce image to process;
+    1. Choose a source image to process;
     2. Crop, correct and clean the image;
     3. Resize and save a large version of the image
     4. Resize and save either/both a small and/or medium version of the image.